gulpjs/gulp/README.md

 ## Want to test the latest and greatest?

-We're hard at work on our latest release, but we need your help!
-Install it, use it, and open issues if anything isn't right!
+We're hard at work on our latest release, but we need your help testing it!

 ```sh
 npm install gulpjs/gulp#4.0